UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: Experimental Results and Analysis

-\EditMush{The characteristic profile of the TRPL $\sigma$ with respect to elevation can be interpreted through the physical propagation environment.
-At lower elevation angles, the UAV is more susceptible to LoS blockage and a higher density of terrestrial multipath reflections, resulting in higher shadowing variance at $5^\circ$ compared to $15^\circ$.
-As the elevation angle increases, the UAV clears most terrestrial obstacles, leading to a more LoS-dominant environment and a subsequent reduction in shadowing variance.
-The shadowing peak centered at $45^\circ$ is attributed to the ground station's dipole antenna pattern, which creates localized reception variations in this region.
-As the elevation increases further, the ground station's influence diminishes due to the dipole's radiation nulls, leading to more consistent shadowing behavior in terms of variance.}
+The characteristic profile of the TRPL $\sigma$ with respect to elevation can be interpreted through the physical propagation environment.
+At lower elevation angles, the UAV is more susceptible to LoS blockage and a higher density of terrestrial multipath reflections, resulting in higher SF variance at $5^\circ$ compared to $15^\circ$.
+As the elevation angle increases, the UAV clears most terrestrial obstacles, leading to a more LoS-dominant environment and a subsequent reduction in SF variance.
+The SF variance peak centered at $45^\circ$ is attributed to the GS's dipole antenna pattern, which introduces larger received power fluctuations in this region.
+As the elevation increases further, the GS's influence diminishes due to the dipole's radiation nulls, leading to more consistent SF behavior in terms of variance.